cchanging/asterinas/docs/src/kernel/the-framekernel-architecture.md

 to communicate in the most efficient means, e.g., function calls and shared memory.
 Thanks to the framekernel architecture,
-Asterinas can offer both exceptional performance and enhanced safety.
+Astros can offer both exceptional performance and enhanced safety.

 ![A comparison between different OS architectures](../images/a_comparison_between_os_archs.svg)